Mario Hochberg

-Mario Hochberg (born December 11, 1970, in Gotha, East Germany) was a Paralympic weightlifter for Germany.
-His coach was Thomas Mersdorf and he is sports instructor and physiotherapist head coach weightlifting in DBS.
+Mario Hochberg (born 11 December 1970) was a German Paralympic weightlifter.
+His coach was Thomas Mersdorf and he is a sports instructor and physiotherapist head coach weightlifting in DBS.

 Biography

-Mario Hochberg trained in weightlifting and bench press even before he was disabled by an industrial accident in 1995.
+Mario Hochberg was born on 11 December 1970 in Gotha, East Germany.
+He trained in weightlifting and bench press even before he was disabled by an industrial accident in 1995.
 After the accident he was diagnosed with permanent spinal injury (Complete paraplegia TH 10).

 Mario Hochberg is still an athlete, father, caretaker, EU pensioner, club chairman Gotha beer keg lifter eV.